HSBBQ - Home of the High School BBQ League

 Do I have to have a separate BBQ Club?

 Although you still must have a BBQ Club Charter to compete as part of our National Championship series many schools incorporate our curriculum or system into an existing class, pathway, or student organization.
 FCCLA, SkillsUSA, ProStart, and C-CAP all teach culinary arts so this can just be another event for your students and current teams to participate in.
-We also have FFA, 4-H, and other student groups compete for team building and learning a new skill.
+We also have FFA, 4-H, and other student groups compete for team building, a current cooking club, and for learning a new skill that can become a Cooking Service group on your campus to help fundraise, serve, and feed your community and campus.

 How much is equipment?